Gov. Wolf: Nearly 120 New Jobs Coming to York County as Mobile Climate Control Moves U.S. Operations to Pennsylvania

 Mobile Climate Control provides mobile thermal solutions for commercial vehicles.
 The company’s business concept is to provide exceptional performance by supplying custom engineered and manufactured HVAC-R systems to original equipment manufacturer (OEM) customers, Tier 1 suppliers (cabin builders), and the aftermarket within the bus, off-road, utility and defense markets.
 Since 2016 Mobile Climate Control is part of the VBG Group.
 The VBG Group is an international industrial group with more than 1,500 employees in 17 countries, listed on the Nasdaq Stockholm Mid Cap list.

-For more information about the Governor’s Action Team, the Office of International Business Development, or the Department of Community and Economic Development, visit the DCED website.
+For more information about the Governor’s Action Team, the Office of International Business Development, or the Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.